Debitsuccess/debitsuccess-api/docs/Introduction/3-REST-API-Change-History.md

 ## Oct 29, 2020

 All [Debitsuccess REST APIs](../Introduction/1-REST-APIs.md) are now available in the production environment.
-Please contact us to obtain your credentials before using it on production.
+Please contact us to obtain your live environment credentials before using them on production.

 ## Oct 22, 2020